Barro negro pottery: San Bartolo Coyotepec

-The craft is made in San Bartolo Coyotepec and a large number of small communities in the surrounding valley, where the clay that gives it its color is found.
+This style of pottery is made in San Bartolo Coyotepec and a large number of small communities in the surrounding valley, where the clay that gives it its color is found.
 This community is located 11 km south of the city of Oaxaca, with about 600 families in the area dedicated to the craft.
-In addition to a number of family workshops, including Doña Rosa's, the Mercado de Artesanias in an important attraction which brings visitors from many parts of Mexico and other countries.
+In addition to a number of family workshops, including Doña Rosa's, the Mercado de Artesanias is an important attraction which brings visitors from many parts of Mexico and other countries.
 A group of fourteen people exhibit and sell barro negro objects.
 Some of these products include vases, animal figures and jars.
-Demonstrations of pottery making are held as well.
-In 2005, the Museo Estatal de Arte Popular de Oaxaca(State Museum of Popular Art) was opened here.
+Demonstrations of pottery making are held there as well.
+In 2005, the Museo Estatal de Arte Popular de Oaxaca (State Museum of Popular Art) was opened here.
 It has one of its three halls dedicated to barro negro, with pieces from the Monte Albán era to the present day.
 In 2009, San Bartolo Coyotepec held its first Feria Artesanal de Barro Negro (Crafts Fair of Barro Negro) with the participation of over 150 artisans.

 Objects made with barro negro

 Many different kinds of objects are made of barro negro including pots, whistles, flutes, bells, masks, lamps, animal figures with most being of a decorative nature and not for the storage of food and water.
 One exception to this is the use of cantaros from San Bartolo Coyotepec to age and store mezcal at many distilleries.
 These large jars are not polished and retain the ancient gray matte, which allows them to be resistant to liquid.
 Another quality the gray matte version has is that it can be struck similar to a bell, and the cantaros are also used as musical instruments.
 The sound produced is crystalline.

 Another famous barro negro object is the "mezcal monkey" (chango mezcalero).
 This is a vessel created for the alcoholic liquor mezcal in the shape of a monkey.
-It is made to hold between 700 ml and 1 liter of the liquid with a cork or corncob stopper.
+It is made to hold between 700 ml to 1 liter of the liquid with a cork or corncob stopper.
 It is either painted in bright colors or left grayish with detailed etchings.
-Valente Nieto, the sole surviving progeny of Doña Rosa, states that his family created the mezcal monkey and no one else.
+Valente Nieto, the sole surviving progeny of Doña Rosa, states that his family created the mezcal monkey.
 He claims that his father was a gifted sculptor, and mezcal owners came to their property requesting novelty bottles for the alcoholic beverage.
 The monkey as well as other animal shapes were created.
 However, another family, that of Marcelo Simon Galan, also claim to have created the container.
 His surviving granddaughter says that he made the shape at the request of a customer.
 An example of Galan's work is on display at the Museo de Arte Popular de Oaxaca in San Bartolo Coyotepec.